zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-staged/obtain-compute-image-19c-staged.md

 ### Prerequisites

-Be sure that the following tasks are completed before you start:
+Before you start, be sure that you have done the following:

-- Obtain an Oracle Cloud account.
+- Obtained an Oracle Cloud account
-- Sign in to Oracle Cloud Infrastructure.
+- Signed in to Oracle Cloud Infrastructure
-- Create SSH keys in Cloud Shell.
+- Created SSH keys in Cloud Shell.